-To ensure that the voices you hear in the show are authentic and reflect the marginalised voices of the UK and Ireland, we went on a year long journey connecting with 10 communities and creatively exploring together our responses to the question: What am I worth?
+We wanted to make sure the voices in the show reflected the marginalised voices of the UK and Ireland.
+So we went on a year-long journey to connect with 10 communities – Citizen Artists – and explore together our creative response to the question: What am I Worth?

-This enabled us to go much deeper into the central question of how we value worth in today’s society, uncovering surprising and beautiful stories and words that have now been incorporated into the finished show through Hattie Naylor’s writing and Ted Barnes’s lyrics and music.
-We have invited some of the citizen artists we worked with along the way to perform with us in the show as we tour.
+This helped us to go much deeper into the central question of how we measure human worth today.
+We uncovered surprising and beautiful stories and words that were incorporated into the finished show in Hattie Naylor’s writing and Ted Barnes’s lyrics and music.
+Every performance of What am I Worth? includes Citizen Artists to perform alongside us as we tour.

-We brought our new cast together for the first time during our residency at National Theatre’s New Work Department this January.
-We were fortunate to work with the National Theatre Senior Dramaturg, Nina Steiger, and Assistant Dramaturg Zachary James during this initial week and subsequent rehearsals, on shaping the story and looking at integrating circus and narrative into the show.
+We brought a new cast together for the first time during our residency at National Theatre’s New Work Department in January 2018.
+We were lucky enough to work with the National Theatre Senior Dramaturg, Nina Steiger, and Assistant Dramaturg Zachary James during this week and in rehearsals.
+They helped to shape the story and to look at integrating circus and story into the show.

-We then spent two weeks co-devising the show with the cast, in April and May at 101 Outdoor Arts and at The Point, Eastleigh.
-We have an incredible range of unique and diverse bodies, which means that the devising process demands innovative and creative thinking around making circus.
-It was at this stage that our costume designer, Jo Paul introduced the initial costumes into the rehearsals to enable the cast to test them out on the set and within the circus.
+We then co-devised the show with the cast, for two weeks in April and May at 101 Outdoor Arts and at The Point, Eastleigh.
+The company has an incredible range of unique and diverse bodies.
+This means devising demands innovative and creative thinking around making circus.
+At this stage our costume designer, Jo Paul introduced the first costumes into rehearsal so the cast could test them out on the set and within the circus.

 We work in a way that is utterly immersive, building creative access into the devising process from the start.
 The very making of the show inspires the story itself, a story about human value and individual worth within society.
 Things are only going to change if we collaborate, communicate and take risks.

-And here we are now, the show is ready.
+And here we are, the show is made.

-We wouldn’t have been able to make the show without the support of Arts Council England, who awarded us an Ambition for Excellence award in 2016 to enable us to take the next step in developing Extraordinary Bodies as the UK’s leading integrated circus company.
-Thanks are also due to Jo Mangan, who has supported the development of the show through several trips to the UK and is giving us the chance to premiere the show internationally at Carlow Arts Festival in June.
+We wouldn’t have been able to make the show without the support of Arts Council England, from whom an Ambition for Excellence grant in 2016 enabled us to develop Extraordinary Bodies as the UK’s leading integrated circus company.
+Thanks also to Jo Mangan, who has supported the development of the show through several trips to the UK and gave us the chance to give the show an international premiere at Carlow Arts Festival in June 2018.